Key points

-In a typical month, Australians collectively spend around $2 billion a month on clothes, shoes and personal accessories (according to recent ABS data).
-In December, this usually increases to over $3 billion (no prizes for guessing why).
+In a typical month, Australians can collectively spend around $3 billion on clothes, shoes, and personal accessories, according to official ABS data.

-Research from the University of Queensland found that, globally, humans these days purchase around 80 billion new pieces of clothing every year, up 400% from two decades ago.
+Globally, humans purchase around 80-100 billion new pieces of clothing every year, up 400% from two decades ago.

-What’s worse is that Australians dump 85% of the textiles we buy to landfill every year.
+What’s worse is that up to 90% of textiles purchased end up in landfill every year.
 Surely there’s a cheaper and greener alternative?

 1. Find the good op shops

-There are thousands of op shops across Australia and not all are created equal.
+While there are thousands of op shops across the nation, not all are created equal.

-It’s not uncommon to walk into an op shop that looks like a war zone, with nothing that interests you and walk straight out.
-Finding a good one often comes down to a trial and error process, so scope out the stores in your local area and decide on the ones that have the best range, value, and work best for you.
+It’s not uncommon to walk into an op shop that looks like someone has ransacked the joint and walk straight out again.
+Finding a good op shop often comes down to trial and error process, so scope out the stores in your local area and decide on the ones that have the best range, value, quality control, and work best for your purposes.

 2. Have a plan

-Op shops can be a beautiful mess, and it’s easy to fall down a rabbit hole.
-Check your wardrobe before you leave the house and have a good knowledge of what you own to avoid doubling up on unnecessary items.
+Op shops can be a beautiful mess and it’s easy to fall down a rabbit hole.
+Check your wardrobe before you leave the house and note what you already own to avoid doubling up on unnecessary items.

-Avoid the trap of ‘winging it’ and go in with a clear budget and goal/outfit/item in mind and you’ll find yourself saving time and money.
+Avoid the trap of ‘winging it’.
+Go in with a clear budget and goal/outfit/item in mind and you’ll find yourself saving both time and money.

 3. Shop mid-week